 If you apply in-branch for a business card with a business relationship manager using a paper application, reports are that 5/24 will not apply.

 And sometimes — rarely, admittedly, but sometimes — there are reports of customers who are at or above 5/24 being approved for cards anyway.

 The Order to Apply for Cards In Because of 5/24

 Now that 5/24 appears to have expanded to more cards the strategy over ‘which cards to get first’ is, I think, as follows:

 - If you’re under 5/24, start with Chase business cards.
 While they are subject to 5/24 (you need to have fewer than 5 new card approvals in the last 24 months to be approved) they do not seem to increase your total (if you’re at 3/24 and get a new Chase business card you stay at 3/24).

 The Ink Business Preferred℠ Credit Card has the best new cardmember bonus in the market in my opinion offering 80,000 bonus points after you spend $5,000 on purchases in the first 3 months from account opening.

 - Get other business cards first.
-The CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® with its B>70,000 mile initial bonus after spending $4,000 within the first 4 months of account opening and $0 annual fee the first year (then $99) won’t increase your 5/24 total.
-Neither will the Blue Business℠ Plus Credit Card from American Express which earns 2 Membership Rewards points per dollar on your first $50,000 in purchases per year and is the best most rewarding card for otherwise-unbonused spend.
+TThe Blue Business℠ Plus Credit Card from American Express won’t increase your total.
+It earns 2 Membership Rewards points per dollar on your first $50,000 in purchases per year and is the best most rewarding card for otherwise-unbonused spend.
 (Capital One business cards report to your personal credit so increase your 5/24 total.)